-A service area that has been identified as an important resource for students is health care and wellness.
-Self-identifying students should be able to receive the same level of service provision as heterosexual and cisgender students.
-Thus, service provision at UCT, should continue to have a progressive stance in the management of self-identifying students.
-In particular, the student wellness staff members are encouraged to stay abreast of health practitioner knowledge for self-identifying students on campus.
+UCT Wellness, as an example of service provision at UCT should continue to have a progressive stance in the management of self-identifying students.
+The student wellness staff members are encouraged to stay abreast of health practitioner knowledge for self-identifying students on campus.

-UCT should constantly strive to improve its health and wellness services in this regard to ensure that inclusive sexual health care is provided.
-Similarly, other services should be able to cater for the specific needs of self-identifying students.
+UCT should constantly strive to improve its health and wellness services in this regard to ensure inclusive sexual health care is provided.